University of Technology, Arts and Design

 Talent Awards

-Our students have worked on major international award-winning productions such as Spiderman Into the Spiderverse, which won an Oscar for Best Animated Feature, a Bafta, a Golden Globe, and five other awards.
-Klaus, wit 28 U-tad students on staff and which has won three Annie awards, a Bafta award, and has been the first Spanish animated film nominated for an Oscar.
-Buñuel en el Laberinto de las Tortugas won a Goya for Best Animated Film.
-Additionally, our students have won more than 100 awards for their university projects.
-Discover them here.
+U-tad graduates have worked on major international, award-winning productions such as Spider-Man: Into the Spider-Verse, which won an Oscar for Best Animated Feature, a BAFTA, a Golden Globe, and five additional awards.
+Klaus, which included the work of 28 U-tad students, won three Annie Awards, a BAFTA, and became the first Spanish animated film ever nominated for an Oscar.
+Buñuel in the Labyrinth of the Turtles won the Goya Award for Best Animated Feature.

 Students' feedback

-90% of our students study with us on the recommendation of friends or acquaintances who have already experienced U-tad and have become top professionals.
+Over 90% of our students choose U-tad based on the recommendation of friends or acquaintances who have already studied here — and are now thriving as top professionals in the animation industry.

-At U-tad, you will be able to study a portion of your degree at a top partner university through the Erasmus Program.
+At U-tad, you’ll have the opportunity to complete part of your studies abroad at a leading partner university through the Erasmus+ program.

 Faculty